10 Things to Do in Grenada : Nature Lovers Edition

 Bean to Bar Chocolate Factory Tour

 Discover how the cacao bean is transformed into delicious chocolate – one of the most popular and expensive foods on earth.
 You’ll follow the route of the bean from the tree through the processing cycle until it reaches the stage of being wrapped for sale.
+This Grenada Chocolate Factory Tour will allow you to witness each stage of the chocolate making process.

 Nutmeg Processing Plant